groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/link-annotations/groupdocs-annotation-java-link-annotations/_index.md

 </dependencies>
 ```

-**Pro Tip:** Check the GroupDocs website for the latest version before you start.
+**Pro tip:** Always verify the latest version on the GroupDocs download page before adding the dependency.

-### Getting Your License
+### Getting your license

-You can start with a free trial by downloading it from the [GroupDocs website](https://releases.groupdocs.com/annotation/java/).
-The trial is perfect for development, but a full license is required for production use.
+Start with a free trial from the [GroupDocs website](https://releases.groupdocs.com/annotation/java/).
+The trial is ideal for development, but a full license is mandatory for production environments.

-## Core Implementation: Step‑by‑Step Guide
+## Core implementation: step‑by‑step guide

-### Step 1: Initialize the Annotator Object
+### How do I initialize the annotator object?

-The `Annotator` is the central hub that lets you read and modify a document.
+Create an `Annotator` instance by providing the path to the target document.
+The `Annotator` class is the central hub that reads, writes, and manages annotations in memory.
+Use an absolute or correctly‑relative path to avoid “File Not Found” errors, and always release resources with `dispose()` or try‑with‑resources.

 ```java
 import com.groupdocs.annotation.Annotator;